suneeshjacob/ACRoD/examples/Jacobian/maths/RSSR-SSR_serial-parallel_hybrid_robot.md

 This needs to be added to the earlier system of equations, in order to make $\bf{A_p}$ a square matrix, with which the passive joint velocities can be written in terms of active joint velocities.

+## Implementation in ACRoD

+The implementation of Jacobian computation for this robot is shown [here](../codes/RSSRSSR_code.md).

 ## References
 <a id="1">[1]</a>
 Muralidharan V, Bandyopadhyay S (2019) "A two-degree-of-freedom rssr-ssr manipulator for sun-tracking."
 In: Badodkar DN, Dwarakanath TA (eds) Machines, Mechanism and Robotics.
 Springer Singapore, Singapore, pp 135–147